zfhuang99/zfhuang99.github.io/_posts/2025-05-20-ai-revolution-in-distributed-systems.md

 ## A Bold Prediction

-Considering the sophistication of the AI-generated TLA+ specification—and speaking as someone with over a decade of experience manually crafting such specifications—I must acknowledge that the AI-produced version rivals human-crafted work.
+Considering the sophistication of the AI-generated TLA+ specification — and speaking as someone with over a decade of experience manually crafting such specifications — I must acknowledge that the AI-produced version rivals human-crafted work.
 This realization underscores a profound insight: all essential components to fully automate correctness verification in distributed systems are now within reach.

 I have a bold prediction for what’s about to unfold: